Kavian-Spells/trivia/README.md

 # trivia
 jQuery Trivia Game

 Using jQuery and the The Open Trivia Database API (https://opentdb.com/) create a trivia game.
-It must meet the following requirements.
+It must meet the following requirements:

-Uses jQuery
+Uses jQuery <br>
 Uses the Open Trivia Database API
 Incorporates at least one jQuery Plugin
 Support two players where each player gets X number of questions and then is scored.
 The winner is the player with the highest score.